 Who Must Pay the HVUT?

-The HVUT must be paid by any individual, LLC, corporation, or other type of organization that registers heavy highway vehicles with a taxable gross weight of 55,000 pounds or more.
+The HVUT must be paid by any individual, LLC, corporation, or other type of organization that registers highway motor vehicles with a taxable gross weight of 55,000 pounds or more.
 This includes a wide range of commercial vehicles, such as trucks and buses, as well as vehicles used for agricultural, logging, and other purposes.

 Form 2290